 Q: Where do I park?
 Is parking free?

 A: TSC has their own parking lot, and parking is free.
 BE ADVISED, however, that TSC is a often a busy building.
-With three ice sheets and the Los Angeles Lakers sharing the building, the parking lot can get full, especially when there is a youth hockey tournament happening.
+With three ice sheets, TSC usually has a lot going on.
+As such, the parking lot can get full, especially when there is a youth hockey tournament happening.